• Skip to primary navigation

 Transportation from Guanacaste Airport

 Public bus: The Liberia public city bus between the airport and Liberia runs every hour on the hour from 5 AM to 9 PM.
 From the bus station in Liberia, you can take a bus to the border, San Jose, Playas del Coco and other destinations.
-Read more about taking the bus in Costa Rica here.

-Airport shuttle: You can book a private shuttle to meet you at LIR Airport.
+Private shuttle: You can book a private shuttle to meet you at LIR Airport.
 Private shuttles will meet you outside the airport when you land and take you directly to your destination.
 This is a good option if you’re not renting a car and coming in a large group.
-Contact us if you’d like a private airport shuttle!

 Shared shuttles: You can also take shared shuttles but they can’t meet you directly at the airport.
 They will request you to go to the Hilton Garden Inn Hotel down the street for pick up.
-You can read more about taking shuttles in Costa Rica here.

-Taxis: There will always be airport taxis waiting outside the arrival gate.
-Remember that taxis are going to be more expensive than shuttles and they can charge even higher rates for holidays.
-There is an official taxi stand outside the airport.
-Read about taking taxis in Costa Rica here.
+Taxis: There will always be orange airport taxis waiting outside the arrival gate at the official airport taxi stand.
+Remember that generally, taxis are going to be more expensive than shuttles.

 Here are our articles on how to get to destinations from Liberia Airport.